kequach/infomsmt-computational-analysis/README.md

 ## General information

+The program output includes LaTeX tables with descriptive statistics and Bonferroni corrected t-tests, as well as the actual track recommendations based on the descriptive statistical values of extracted audio features.

 ### The Spotify Web API
 The Spotify Web API allows applications to fetch lots of awesome data from the Spotify catalog, as well as manage a user's playlists and saved music.
 Some examples of of info you get are: